tomasr/winterdom.com/_posts/2017-11-09-oauth2-apimanagement.md

 Make a note of both the application Id and the new key, as we'll need this in a moment.

+Also, grant permissions to `apim-portal` to call the `apim-pqr` application.

-> You could also create the application easily using the `az ad app create` command in the
+> You could also create the application easily using the `az ad sp create` command in the
 > Azure CLI.

 ## Step 2: Adding the OAuth2 authorization server